turbopape/postagga/README.md

  (def fr-model (load-edn "models/fr_tb_v_model.edn")) ;; for French for instance ;; ...
 ```
-In ClojureScript, there is no such thing as a resource.
-To be able to
-ship your parsers, we created two namespaces defining the models for
-you to embed in your code.
-We shipped two light models, one for
+We also shipped two light models as vars defined in namespaces, one for
 French and one for English, as for JavaScript, the artifacts size are
 a concern.
 You can use these models by requiring the two namespaces: